 And in the Art Workshop (in 2017) we created Rainbow Scarfs to give away to someone we felt needed some extra love.
 Here the circles are prepared…

 Check out the growing list of opportunities to foster faith learning at home using this story.

 A painting of our story by James Tissot, in the Public Domain, via Wikimedia Commons.

-Other photos are from my archives.
+Other photos are from my archives and are copyright.